Life Insurance Corporation: Initial public offering

-Due to the scale of the offering and the LIC's ownership structure, the deal has been referred to as "India's Aramco moment" in reference to the comparable 2019 IPO of Saudi Aramco.

-The LIC announced it would open its IPO to the public on 4 May 2022, and the process would be concluded on May 9.
-Through this IPO, the Government of India is now aiming to raise ₹21,000 crore, as opposed to raising between ₹65,000 crore to ₹70,000 crore by diluting the 5% equity earlier.
-As per the IPO price band for 3.5% stakes for ₹21,000 crore, the valuation comes to around ₹6 lakh crore.
+The LIC IPO opened to the public on 4 May 2022, and concluded on 9 May 2022.
+The Government of India aimed to raise ₹21,000 crore through the IPO, which was significantly lower than the initially expected ₹65,000 to ₹70,000 crore by diluting a 5% equity stake.
+Instead, the IPO offered a 3.5% stake, valuing the company at approximately ₹6 lakh crore.

+Since the IPO, LIC's market value has seen substantial growth.
+As of 2024, LIC's shares have reached record highs, with the company's market value increasing by $30 billion over two years.

+As of December 2024, LIC’s listed holdings were valued at approximately $177 billion.
+By February 18, 2025, they declined to $166.5 billion, reflecting a 5.7% mark-to-market loss of $10.1 billion.

 Structure

 The Central Office of LIC is based out of Mumbai.
 There are a total of 8 zonal offices, located in Delhi, Chennai, Mumbai, Hyderabad, Kanpur, Kolkata, Bhopal and Patna.

 Liberalisation post 2000s

 In August 2000, the Indian Government embarked on a program to liberalise the insurance sector and opened it up to the private sector.
 The LIC benefited from this process and in 2013 reported that the first year premium compound annual growth rate (CAGR) was 24.53% while total life premium CAGR was 19.28%, matching the growth of the life insurance industry and outperforming general economic growth.